 What’s the best way to use retinol?

-Even if you don’t use retinol, SPF should be a part of your skincare routine but it’s even more important when using retinol creams and serums.
+Even if you don’t use retinol, a good sunscreen is an essential part of your skincare routine but it’s even more important when using retinol creams and serums.
 If you don’t religiously apply sunscreen, it can cause sun damage and reduce the retinol product’s effects.

 Don’t use it during the day